- Offshore Installation Manager (OIM)

 Offshore Installation Manager (OIM)

-On offshore drilling platforms, the offshore installation manager (OIM) is the one individual completely in charge of the rig and for the drilling crews, the equipment and the overall drilling operation.
-Their position is equivalent to the Captain position onboard a ship.
+Offshore installation managers (OIM) are in charge of all facets of an offshore drilling platform including the rig, drilling crews, equipment and the overall drilling operation.
+Their position is equivalent to the captain position onboard a ship.
 The OIM is responsible for the safety of the rig and personnel and provides the direction and leadership required to keep the operation running smoothly.
-They also ensure that the client’s representative is kept informed about all activities and operations onboard the rig.
+They also ensure that various company representatives are kept informed about all activities and operations onboard the rig.